yyy32/releasing-research-code/templates/README.md

 ## Requirements

-The codes have been developed, they require the following packages to run.
+The codes have been developed in Python3.6, they require the following packages to run.

 ```setup
 --pytorch >=1.8